caseycorvino/sorter-demo/sorter-architecture/USECASES.md

 * If user not found create a user with the email and deviceId, send to pipeline

+## Profile Management
+**Title:** Show a report based on the CSV profiles

+**Actor:** User

+**Scenario:**
+* User is presented the dashboard
+* Sees the overall breakdown of personality types
+* Click into a list and overall breakdown of that list
+* Click into a personality type and see the profile data for each personality type

+**Preconditions:**
+* User must be authenticated
+* User must have uploaded a CSV previously
+* The pipeline must have finished for this list

+**Title:** Show a report based on the CSV profiles

+**Actor:** User

+**Scenario:**
+* User clicks into a list
+* Clicks export
+* Server prepares a CSV with the profiles with personality types
+* The server sends the download

+**Preconditions:**
+* User must be authenticated
+* User must have uploaded a CSV previously
+* The pipeline must have finished for this list

 ## User Management
 **Title:** Create company